nautobot/go-nautobot/docs/CloudNetworkPrefixAssignment.md

 ### NewCloudNetworkPrefixAssignment

-`func NewCloudNetworkPrefixAssignment(id string, objectType string, display string, url string, naturalSlug string, cloudNetwork BulkWritableCableRequestStatus, prefix BulkWritableCableRequestStatus, ) *CloudNetworkPrefixAssignment`
+`func NewCloudNetworkPrefixAssignment(objectType string, display string, url string, naturalSlug string, cloudNetwork BulkWritableCableRequestStatus, prefix BulkWritableCableRequestStatus, ) *CloudNetworkPrefixAssignment`

 NewCloudNetworkPrefixAssignment instantiates a new CloudNetworkPrefixAssignment object This constructor will assign default values to properties that have it defined,